The Midlands Branch organises a number of technical visits and holds meetings/joint meetings that allow topical discussion throughout the year.

 Meet the Committee

-ANDY KERRIDGE (SECRETARY)
+ANDY KERRIDGE (CHAIR)

 I am a consultant and owner/director of Wyvern Food Solutions Ltd. I have over 30 years’ experience in food technology/quality & safety management in a wide range of food & non-food products.
 The focus of my work is helping food companies (predominantly manufacturing or food-service) develop themselves & their products to meet customer demands of quality, safety & consistency.
 My clients range from global blue chip, down to the small in SME.
 My work is mostly in the UK, but I also have clients in mainland Europe and the Middle East.